 To commence a review, data must be requested and received from Airservices or Defence.
-If data has not already been requested as part of the initial consideration process, data should be requested from Airservices (NCIS - requests should be addressed to the NCIS Line Leader with a CC to request for data should have the complaint or substance of the complaint attached to allow for an understanding of what information is required.
+If data has not already been requested as part of the initial consideration process, data should be requested from Airservices (NCIS - requests should be addressed to the NCIS Line Leader with a CC to ncis.snrcomplaints@airservicesaustralia.com, or Community Engagement - communityengagement@AirservicesAustralia.com) or Defence (through the identified Staff Officer for Aircraft Noise Management and cc. the Defence noise email aircraft.noise@defence.gov.au).
+Any request for data should have the complaint or substance of the complaint attached to allow for an understanding of what information is required.
 Upon receipt, confirmation that the data has been received from Airservices or Defence is required and recorded in ANOCS.